ggonnella/textformats/manuals/Python_API.md

 and data is the data passed to `decode_file` as `decoded_processor_data`.
 For scope `line` and `unit` the `decoded_processor_level` parameter is ignored.

-### Scope of the definition

-In order to use a definition for decoding a file, a scope must be provided.
-This determines which part of the file shall be decoded applying the definition.
-The scope can be provided directly in the datatype definition and must be "line", "unit" (constant number of lines), "section" (part of the file, as long as possible, following a definition; greedy) or "file".

-The scope of a definition can also be set using the property `datatype_definition.scope=scopestr`, where `scopestr` is a string containing one of the above values.

-If the scope is set to "unit", the number of lines of a unit must be set, either in the datatype definition, or setting the property `datatype_definition.unitsize=n_lines` where `n_lines` is a integer larger than 1.
+### Embedded specifications

+The optional boolean parameter `skip_embedded_spec` of `decoded_file` must be set if the data and the specification are contained in the same file.
+A data file may contain an embedded YAML specification, preceding the data and separated from it by a YAML document separator line (`---`).
+In this case the file decoding function must know that it shall skip the specification portion of the file while decoding (thus the parameter must be set).

 ### Reporting the branch of "one of" used by decoding

 When a `one_of` definition is used for decoding, it is possible to set the decoded value to contain information about which branch was used for the decoding.
 This is obtained by setting the key `wrapped` in the datatype definition, or using the `wrapped` property setter of the definition object.